As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Maple Grove Quarry in Ohio provides rock collectors with various specimens to search for.
 Many types of fossils can be found here.
 However, marcasite, fluorite, dolomite crystals, calcite, celestite, and pyrite are also very common.

-The quarries west and south of Bowling Green, Ohio, is where you can find some top-notch barite crystals.
+The quarries west and south of Bowling Green, Ohio, are where you can find some top-notch barite crystals.
 Apart from this, you can also find pyrite, fluorite, calcite, and celestite specimens.

 Best Beach Glass Beaches in Ohio